backtrace-labs/backtrace-js/README.md

 }
 ```

-##### `attachments`
+#### Attachments
-Client can optionally provide information to be treated as an attachment with error reports.
+Client can optionally provide information to be treated as an attachment.
 Methods `report` and `reportSync` accept a string or object type which will be converted to a Blob and attached to your Backtrace error report before sending.

 Example:
 ```
- backtrace.report(new Error("something broke"), attributes, { items: "This will appear as an attachment on the report." });
+ backtrace.report(new Error("something broke"), attributes, { items: "This will appear as an attachment." });
 ```

 ## Testing